-How to Find a C/TPA
+How to Find an FMCSA Clearinghouse C/TPA

 - Reporting drug and alcohol violations to the Clearinghouse

-- Reporting negative return to duty results, as well as updates when a driver completes their follow-up testing plan
+- Reporting negative return-to-duty results, as well as updates when a driver completes their follow-up testing plan

-How to Designate your C/TPA
+How to Designate Your FMCSA Clearinghouse C/TPA

-As you work your way through the Clearinghouse registration process, you’ll be prompted to designate your C/TPAs.
+As you work your way through the FMCSA Clearinghouse registration process, you’ll be prompted to designate your C/TPAs.
 In the search box on this page, simply begin typing in the name of the third-party administrator you’re working with and select them from the results below.
 If your C/TPA doesn’t show up, it means that they haven’t yet created a Clearinghouse account.
 If this happens, you should contact them to make sure they’ve completed their Clearinghouse registration.